Jean Nicolas Houchard

-Jean Nicolas Houchard (24 January 1739 – 17 November 1793) was a French General of the French Revolution and the French Revolutionary Wars.
+Jean Nicolas Houchard (24 January 1739 – 17 November 1793) was a French Army officer who served in the French Revolutionary Wars.

-Biography
+Early life

-Born at Forbach in Lorraine, Houchard began his military career at the age of sixteen in the Régiment de Royal-Allemand cavalerie.
-He became a captain in the Bourbon-Dragons regiment in Corsica and took part in the Battle of Ponte Novu against rioters led by Pasquale Paoli, receiving a deep sabre cut across his cheek and a gunshot wound to his mouth which left him disfigured.
+Jean Nicolas Houchard was born on 24 January 1739 in Forbach, Lorraine.
+Houchard began his military career at the age of sixteen when he joined the French Royal Army's Royal German Cavalry Regiment.
+He became a captain in the Bourbon Dragoon Regiment and took part in the French conquest of Corsica, where Houchard was wounded while fighting against Corsican forces under Pasquale Paoli at the Battle of Ponte Novu, receiving a deep sabre cut across his cheek and a gunshot wound to his mouth which left him disfigured for the rest of his life.

-Houchard was a fervent patriot (supporter of the French Revolution).
+Houchard was a fervent supporter of the French Revolution.
 Phipps describes Houchard as "Brave & stupid...
 Tall, brave, a proved 'patriot'".
 In 1792, he was colonel of a regiment of Chasseurs-à-cheval in the army of General Custine.
 On 11 April 1793 Houchard was appointed as Commander-in-Chief of the Army of the Moselle and when Custine was guillotined, Houchard replaced him in August as Commander-in-Chief of the Army of the North.